logo

 Visa

 Visas are compulsory for all visitors and start at $50 for a 3-month single-entry tourist visa ($100 for Americans with multiple-entry).
 You can obtain your visa at the airport when you arrive but it will be easier for you if you request your visa online a few weeks before your departure so as to avoid the very long queues at the airport and hours spent waiting (https://eservices.immigration.go.tz/visa/).
 Visas are obtainable from the Tanzanian Embassy.
 Please contact us should you want the Embassy address in your area.
-You will need 2 passport photos and 2 completed forms.
-Should you not have the time to organize a visa, please contact us and we will gladly assist you for a small fee.
+You will need two passport photos and two completed application forms.
+Should you not have the time to organize a visa, please contact us at info@klmsafaris.com and we will gladly assist you for a small fee.

 Yellow Fever inoculation certificate